Chelsea Row Owners Association

 Declaration of Covenants 1986

-Property rights, insurance obligations, maintenance allocation, party walls, owner vs. HOA responsibilities, voting structure
+Property rights, insurance obligations, maintenance allocation, party walls, voting structure

 67% of owners + 51% of mortgagees